 Driving in Tibet

-Recent years have seen major improvements to many roads in TAR have improved dramatically so that 4WD vehicles are now not needed in many areas.
+Recent years have seen major improvements to many roads within Tibet, hso that 4WD vehicles are now not needed in many areas.
 The Friendship Highway and many roads in the Yarlung Valley are now entirely paved.
 The road to Mt.
-Kailash is now paved over 75% of the way.
+Kailash is now paved for much of the way.
 The 100km of road from Baber to Everest Base Camp and the 75km from Everest Base Camp to Tingri are still gravel roads, as are many in the far west of Tibet and 4WD is preferable for these areas at most times of the year.in 2019, the world’s highest highway tunnel was opened at an altitude of over 4,750 meters above sea level.
 The tunnel is part of the 400-km highway linking Lhasa with Nyingchi in the southeast of Tibet.

 Tibet Car Rental